apache/trafficcontrol/docs/source/api/cdns_name_snapshot.rst

 			DNSSEC is used within this CDN

 	:domain_name:                        The Top-Level Domain Name (TLD) served by the CDN
-	:edge.dns.limit:                     This field is of unknown use, and may be remnants of a legacy system
-	:edge.dns.routing:                   This field is of unknown use, and may be remnants of a legacy system
-	:edge.http.limit:                    This field is of unknown use, and may be remnants of a legacy system
-	:edge.http.routing:                  This field is of unknown use, and may be remnants of a legacy system
 	:federationmapping.polling.interval: A string containing an integer which specifies the interval, in seconds, on which other Traffic Control components should check for new federation mappings
 	:federationmapping.polling.url:      The URL where Traffic Control components can request federation mappings
 	:geolocation.polling.interval:       A string containing an integer which specifies the interval, in seconds, on which other Traffic Control components should check for new IP-to-geographic-location mapping databases